-Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost for our share of the cost of the drug.

 6. When you pay the full cost for a prescription in other situations